okina-transport/naq-keycloak/README.md

-# naq-keycloak-theme
+# naq-keycloak

-Theme for keycloak auth server
+Build files for keycloak server.

-This theme can be put in [keycloak dir]/themes, and then selected from the admin panel in keycloak.
-Designed to be used with the Okina keycloak docker image, but can serve as a base for a custom theme.
+Contains docker compose file and keycloak theme.
+See within directories for detailed instructions.